WVUHPC/2016-bigData/docs/source/bigdata/definition/intro.rst

 covered in their research training.
 So none of these issues will be discussed in this manual.

-Here, we use a more practical approach to defining big Data.
-Any data set that exceeds practical computing time and/or memory limits of existing hardware is big Data.
-And the threshold limits of these parameters ( time and memory ), is also contextual.
+Here, we use a more practical approach to defining Big Data.
+Any data set that exceeds practical computing time and/or memory limits of existing hardware is Big Data.
+And the threshold limits of these parameters (time and memory), is also contextual.
 If your existing workstation has only 8GB of RAM, any data set that uses more than 8GB will create difficulties for you to compute on it.
 Additionally, time is contextual as well.
 A workflow might take 45 days to